bablokb/pcb-pico-datalogger/docs/core_config_main.md

 Note that time-table based wakeup will only work if either the PM-circuitry supports wake by RTC-alarm, or in continuous-mode (i.e. `STROBE_MODE=False`).
-In the latter case, the behaviour depends on the precision of the internal RTC, which is usually not great.
+In the latter case, the behaviour depends on the precision of the internal RTC, which is usually not great (the internal RTC of the RP2040 is off by about 8s per day).

 Hardware Setup